gcharalampous/book-notes/thinking-fast-and-slow/PART-II.md

 - The essential keys to disciplined Bayesian reasoning can be simply summarized:
   - Anchor your judgment of the probability of an outcome on a plausible base rate.
   - Question the diagnosticity of your evidence.

+#### Ch 15: Linda: Less is More

+- The conjunction fallacy occurs when people assume that the combination of two events is more likely than just one event alone, even though it's statistically less probable.
+This often happens due to representativeness heuristics, where specific details make the combined scenario seem more plausible.
+- Coherent stories often appear more plausible because they align with our expectations and intuitions, but that doesn't make them more probable.
+Plausibility can mislead people into confusing it with probability, especially when the narrative fits well together, even if it's statistically unlikely.
+- The absurdity of the less-is-more pattern was clear in Hsee’s dinnerware study but unnoticed by thousands who committed the conjunction fallacy in the Linda problem.
+The plausibility of the conjunction was enough for System 2 endorsement.

 ### Reflections